IE 11 is not supported. For an optimal experience visit our site on another browser.

 / Source: TODAY

-Not only are riddles an enjoyable game, riddles can also help children use their brains differently by utilizing critical thinking and problem solving skills.
-They can also help kids with reading and vocabulary.
+Riddles are a great activity to pass the time after school, on a road trip or on a snowy afternoon.
+Not only are riddles an enjoyable game, riddles can also help children use their brains differently by using critical thinking and problem-solving skills.
+They can also help kids with reading and vocabulary while honing their complex thinking skills at the same time.

 Riddles can be short or long, and often require thinking "outside the box" to solve a question or statement that may have multiple meanings.
+Check out all sorts of riddles below.
+Happy guessing!

 Best Riddles For Kids